Hi-Aman-Jain/Typographic-Clock/README.md

 ![Typographic Clock](clock_demo.gif)

 This is a typographic clock created using HTML, CSS, and JavaScript.
-It displays the current time by moving a redish-colored segment over each number, providing a unique and visually appealing way of showing time.
+It displays the current time by moving a Second segment over each number, providing a unique and visually appealing way of showing time.
 The clock comes with both dark and light modes for different preferences.

 ## Features